AbdullahMahmoud23/Python-Project-for-Data-Engineering/README.md

 Your boss wants you to demonstrate the success of this code by running a query on the database table to display only the entries with more than a 100 billion USD economy.
 Also, log the entire process of execution in a file named 'etl_project_log.txt'.

 You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.

+## Objectives
+You have to complete the following tasks for this project

+1. Write a data extraction function to retrieve the relevant information from the required URL.

+2. Transform the available GDP information into 'Billion USD' from 'Million USD'.

+3. Load the transformed information into the required CSV file and as a database file.

+4. Run the required query on the database.

+5. Log the progress of the code with appropriate timestamps.